revolist/revogrid-docs/pricing.md

         answer: Yes.
 We offer a 50% discount for students, instructors, non-profits, and charities.
 To qualify, provide proof of affiliation and <a href='mailto:contact@revolist.eu'>contact sales</a>.
       - question: Is there a deployment fee?
         answer: No. RevoGrid Pro does not currently charge a deployment fee.
 Your license costs are based on the selected plan and required number of developer licenses, not how many times you deploy.
-      - question: What's the difference between Pro Light and Pro Advanced?
+      - question: What's the difference between Pro Lite and Pro Advanced?
-        answer: <strong>Pro Light</strong> gives you advanced column types, enhanced sorting, export, and priority bug fixes. <strong>Pro Advanced</strong> includes the Pivot Grid module and Gantt Chart module, plus direct access to the RevoGrid engineering team, priority support, bug fix queue, roadmap influence, and early access to new modules as your product scales.
+        answer: <strong>Pro Lite</strong> gives you advanced column types, enhanced sorting, export, and priority bug fixes. <strong>Pro Advanced</strong> includes the Pivot Grid module and Gantt Chart module, plus direct access to the RevoGrid engineering team, priority support, bug fix queue, roadmap influence, and early access to new modules as your product scales.
       - question: Is the open-source version truly free?
         answer: Yes.
 The MIT core is free forever, including for commercial use, subject to the attribution requirements described in the <a href='/guide/attribution'>attribution guide</a>.
 Pro adds features on top of the open-source build.
       - question: Need help?